 Do You Need Help With Anything Else?

 Stop by the BMC Family Help Desk on the 5th floor of the Yawkey Ambulatory Care Building, located at 850 Harrison Avenue.
-They are open Monday thru Wednesday and on Friday from 2:30 to 5:00 pm.
-You can also call 617.414.4349 to schedule appointments for help with:
+They are open Monday - Wednesday and Friday from 2:30 PM - 5:00 PM.
+Call 617.414.4349 to schedule appointments for help with:

 - AFDC/Welfare to Work

 - Cash assistance

 - Health insurance

 - Job training/employment